openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-04.certificate-authorities-and-chains-of-trust.md

 it is the Root CA. A Root CA can sign certificates that are themselves CAs as well.
 Those certificates represent Intermediate CAs.
-Layers of CAs starting with a root and adding intermediates along the way allows the private key for the Root CA's to be kept in a highly secure environment which is not convenient to use for signing.
+Layers of CAs starting with a root and adding intermediates along the way allows the private key for the Root CAs to be kept in a highly secure environment which is not convenient to use for signing.
 This security means that the Root CA has a far less likely chance of having its private key compromised.
 Intermediate CAs are put into less secure